CemAlpturk/pytest-delta/README.md

 ## How It Works

-1. **First Run**: On the first run (or when `.delta` file doesn't exist), all tests are executed and a delta metadata file is created containing the current Git commit hash.
+1. **First Run**: On the first run (or when `.delta.json` file doesn't exist), all tests are executed and a delta metadata file is created containing the current Git commit hash.

 2. **Change Detection**: On subsequent runs, the plugin:
    - Compares current Git state with the last successful run